 In order to provide our website visitors with a service or information, visitors may voluntarily submit personal information to us for purposes such as seminar attendance, obtaining information, making inquiries, reviewing publications and filling out surveys.
 If you are known to Hicks Morley as a registered user of an online service, we may combine and store personal information about your use of our website and the online information you have provided with certain other online and offline information we may have collected.

 Occasionally, we may send marketing or promotional e-mail communications to you with information that may be useful, including information about the services of Hicks Morley and other third parties with whom we have a relationship.
+In this process, we may collect certain information (such as the date/time you first opened our e-mail communications, the number of times you opened our e-mail communications and the number of times you clicked-throughs on a link in our e-mail communications) and compile related statistics.
+We may combine and store any such information to manage and improve our e-mail communications to you.
 We will include instructions on how to unsubscribe and inform us of preferences if you decide you do not want to receive any future marketing or promotional e-mails from Hicks Morley.

 We welcome your input and questions.
 For information on Hicks Morley’s privacy practices, please contact the Hicks Morley Privacy Officer at: